 The veggies and chicken make it feel like a whole meal, while the Monterey jack cheese adds richness to every sip you take.

 As for me, I enjoyed the crispy chips on top as they added a satisfying crunch to each bite.
+Most tortilla chips are gluten free, but ask your server to be sure.

 The cobb salad has everything one could want in a salad: avocados, blue cheese, and bacon.